vwkd/ka-dict-verbs/README.md

 German-Georgian dictionary of verb roots

+Note: It hasn't been proofread and may contain errors.

 ## History

-The original source (`orig` branch) is Kita Tschenkeli's Georgisch-Deutsches Wörterbuch with the "Verzeichnis der Verbwurzeln" at the end of the chapter of each letter.
-The OCR scan was error corrected due to many characters being misrecognized.
-Also any printing errors found in the original source were corrected.
+The source (`orig` branch) is Kita Tschenkeli's Georgisch-Deutsches Wörterbuch with the "Verzeichnis der Verbwurzeln" at the end of the chapter of each letter.
+The OCR scan was heavily manually error corrected.
+This may have overlooked some errors or have introduced new ones.
+Also printing errors found in the source were corrected, but there might be more not yet found.

-The current source (`main` branch) is transformed for today, like using modern German grammar, expanded shorthands, and consistent sytax.
+The transformed source (`main` branch) is adapted for a modern digital dictionary.
+Due to no space constraints shorthands can be expanded which allows search.
+Consistent tag syntax allows to parse entries more easily.
+Also modern German grammar is used.
+This may have introduced new errors.

 Note, if the `orig` branch evolves, e.g. to fix a error found only later, then `main` is rebased on top of it.